ktekinay/M_Crypto/README.md

 The data is padded with nulls followed by a count of the number of padding bytes.
 Data is that already a multiple of the block size will not be padded _unless_ the last bytes match the pattern of a pad.
 In other words, if the data ends with "00 00 00 04", a pad equal to the block size will be added.

-This is the default method for Blowfish.

 ### PKCS

 A pad is always added to the data even if it's already a multiple of the block size.
 The bytes added are the number of padding bytes repeated.
 For example, if 5 pad bytes are needed, the pad will be "05 05 05 05 05".

 Because a pad is always expected, the lack of this pad will raise an M_Crypto.InvalidPaddingException.

-The is the default method for AES.
+The is the default method for AES and Blowfish.

 ## Compatibility